NadiaLabs/ElasticSearchODM/README.md

-ElasticSearch ODM
+Elasticsearch ODM
 =================

-A simple ODM library for ElasticSearch.
+A simple ODM library for Elasticsearch.

 ## Installation